dkovacs24/ReviOS_faq/docs/before-install.md

 If you are looking for a version:

-- more gaming, less latency and less bloatware oriented, choose `1709`
+- More gaming, less latency and less bloatware oriented, choose `1709`
-- more compatible with latest programs, choose `22.02` or `22.01`
+- More compatible with latest softwares, choose `22.02` or `22.01`

 **Faceit only works on 22.02 and 22.01 versions.** [Details below](#which-version-do-i-need-for-faceit).